Bessarabia: Education

 sponsored Russian or Ukrainian schools and only one each in private hands.
 In 1939, after the German and Soviet attacks on Poland, the government reverted on its earlier policy and decided to reintroduce minority language classes in state schools and allow a greater degree of cultural expression for the Slavic minorities, in an effort to improve its image among the local population.

-Also, in the interwar period, the foundations were laid for the first higher education institutions in Bessarabia.
+Also, during the interwar period, the foundations were laid for the first higher education institutions in Bessarabia.
 In 1926, the Faculty of Theology was established in Chișinău, followed by the National Conservatory in 1928, and the Faculty of Agricultural Sciences in 1933.
 The two faculties were sections of the University of Iași, in pre-war Romania.